dltmjk/ellul/content/zettelkasten/literature notes/Honour/Atoms/Limbs/Opacity.md

 Intelligibility
 Tractability

-Zerilli argues for model opacity along the lines of *linearity* and *dimensionality*.
-A linear system with fewer dimensions is more *fathomable* than an alternate higher dimensional system.
-In which *fathomability* concerns a human observer who, in the former low-dimensional case, is able to "contemplate the entire model at once" (Lipton 2017, 4) (Zerelli, 7).
+Zerilli argues for model opacity along the lines of _linearity_ and _dimensionality_.
+A linear system with fewer dimensions is more _fathomable_ than an alternate higher dimensional system.
+In which _fathomability_ concerns a human observer who, in the former low-dimensional case, is able to “contemplate the entire model at once” (Lipton 2017, 4) (Zerelli, 7).
 Therefore, dimensionality and fathomability are inversely correlated.
 An unfathomable system, for example, would be an extremely large computer simulation model with billions of parts.
-However, as long as this simulation maintains linearity, it retains another two of  Zerelli's properties - intelligibility and tractability.
-Tractability is whether a model can be run on a machine whereas intelligibility is if the relationship between a models subparts can be determined despite size.
+However, as long as this simulation maintains linearity, it retains another two of Zerelli’s properties - intelligibility and tractability.
+Tractability is whether a model can be run on a machine whereas intelligibility is if the relationship between a model’s subparts can be determined, despite size.

-Zerelli's speaks of opacity in respect to these properties.
-For example, a computer program which multiplies large numbers may be opaque due to its un-*fathomability* given that a human agent cannot possibly hope to work through each binary operation the program performs.
+Zerelli’s speaks of opacity in respect to these properties.
+For example, a computer program which multiplies large numbers may be opaque due to its un-_fathomability_ given that a human agent cannot possibly hope to work through each binary operation the program performs.
 However, it still maintains the properties of tractability and intelligibility.
+DNNs seem to disregard themselves in regards to tractability.

 ![[Pasted image 20250926104216.png]]